TENS is a PCPI project funded by the Federal Government through the Settlement and Resettlement Assistance Programs

 The Toronto-East Newcomer Services (TENS) program offers newcomer adults, youth, women and families a range of settlement and integration programs and services to help speed up their settlement and find a job in Canada.

 As a newcomer, you will have the opportunity to learn new skills and learn about Canadian Workplace Culture among others.
-Services are available to newcomers who have just arrived or lived in Canada for less than five years.
+Services are available to newcomers who meet these criteria:.

 Service Offerings include: